Suspect Zero: Reception

-On review aggregator Rotten Tomatoes, Suspect Zero holds an approval rating of 18% with a rating average of 4.4/10 based on 129 reviews.
-Its consensus reads, "Other than Ben Kingsley, there's not much to like in this preposterous thriller."
-On Metacritic, the film has a weighted average score of 37 out of 100, based on 29 critics, indicating "Generally unfavorable reviews".
+On review aggregator Rotten Tomatoes, Suspect Zero holds an approval rating of 17% based on 127 reviews, with an average rating of 4.4/10.
+The site's critics consensus reads, "Other than Ben Kingsley, there's not much to like in this preposterous thriller."
+On Metacritic, the film has a weighted average score of 37 out of 100, based on 29 critics, indicating "generally unfavorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "C–" on an A+ to F scale.

 Roger Ebert felt that the film was too confusing, stating "enigmatic flashes of incomprehensible action grow annoying, and a point at which we realize that there's no use paying close attention, because we won't be able to figure out the film's secrets until they're explained to us."
 Nick Schager from Slant Magazine wrote a particularly scathing review of the film, stating "Suspect Zero proves, uninspired imitation is the lowest form of thriller filmmaking."
 Carla Meyer from the San Francisco Chronicle was also critical of the film, writing, "Suspect Zero needed to be exceptional, and it isn't.
 It's merely adequate, with one riveting element but limited chills."